Cyclic sieving for generalised non-crossing partitions associated to complex reflection groups of exceptional type - the details: Preliminaries

 We conclude this section by recalling the definition of decomposition numbers from \cite{KratCB,KratCF,KrMuAB}.
 Although we need them here only for (very small) real reflection groups, and although, strictly speaking, they have been only defined for real reflection groups in \cite{KratCB,KratCF,KrMuAB}, this definition can be extended to well-generated complex reflection groups without any extra effort, which we do now.

 Given a well-generated complex reflection group $W$ of rank $n$, types $T_1,T_2,\dots,T_d$ (in the sense of the classification of well-generated complex reflection groups) such that the sum of the ranks of the $T_i$'s equals $n$, and a Coxeter element $c$, the {\it decomposition number} $N_W(T_1,T_2,\dots,T_d)$ is defined as the number of ``minimal" factorisations $c=c_1c_2\cdots c_d$, ``minimal" meaning that $\ell_T(c_1)+\ell_T(c_2)+\dots+\ell_T(c_d)=\ell_T(c)=n$, such that, for $i=1,2,\dots,d$, the type of $c_i$ as a parabolic Coxeter element is $T_i$.
 (Here, the term ``parabolic Coxeter element" means a Coxeter element in some parabolic subgroup.
-It follows from \cite[Prop.6.3]{RipoAA} that any element $c_i$ is indeed a Coxeter element in a parabolic subgroup of $W$.
-By definition, the type of $c_i$ is the type of this parabolic subgroup.)
-Since any two Coxeter elements are conjugate to each other, the decomposition numbers are independent of the choice of the Coxeter element $c$.
+It follows from \cite[Prop.6.3]{RipoAA} that any element $c_i$ is indeed a Coxeter element in a unique parabolic subgroup of $W$.\footnote{The uniqueness can be argued as follows: suppose that $c_i$ were a Coxeter element in two parabolic subgroups of $W$, say $U_1$ and $U_2$.
+Then it must also be a Coxeter element in the intersection $U_1\cap U_2$.
+On the other hand, the absolute length of a Coxeter element of a complex reflection group $U$ is always equal to $\rk(U)$, the rank of $U$.
+(This follows from the fact that, for each element $u$ of $U$, we have $\ell_T(u)=\text{codim}\big(\text{ker}(u-\text{id})\big)$, with id denoting the identity element in $U$; see e.g.\ \cite[Prop.~1.3]{RipoAA}).
+We conclude that $\ell_T(c_i)=\rk(U_1)=\rk(U_2)=\rk(U_1\cap U_2)$, This implies that $U_1=U_2$.} By definition, the type of $c_i$ is the type of this parabolic subgroup.)
+Since any two Coxeter elements are related to each other by conjugation plus field automorphism, the decomposition numbers are independent of the choice of the Coxeter element $c$.

 The decomposition numbers for real reflection groups have been computed in \cite{KratCB,KratCF,KrMuAB}.
 To compute the decomposition numbers for well-generated complex reflection groups is a task that remains to be done.